After Charlottesville, thousands expected to attend Boston counter-protests

-Interest in two major protests opposed to Saturday’s right-wing “free speech” assembly in a Boston park has grown exponentially in the aftermath of the deadly white nationalist rally in Virginia last weekend.
+Interest in two major protests opposed to Saturday’s right-wing “free speech” assembly in a Boston park has swelled in the aftermath of the deadly white nationalist rally in Virginia last weekend.

-The so-called “Boston Free Speech Rally” — organized by a coalition of groups calling themselves "libertarian" and "conservative" — has been on the books since late July and the counter-protests were organized not long thereafter by ANSWER Coalition Boston and the local chapter of Black Lives Matter (BLM).
+The “Boston Free Speech Rally” — organized by a coalition of groups calling themselves "libertarian" and "conservative" — has been on the books since late July and the protests were organized not long after by ANSWER Coalition Boston and the local chapter of Black Lives Matter (BLM).

-But since a group of neo-Nazis, white supremacists and Ku Klux Klan members took to the streets in Charlottesville, Virginia — ostensibly to protest of the removal of a Confederate statue — the two Boston counter-protest groups’ attendance expectations propagated substantially.
+But since a group of neo-Nazis, white supremacists and Ku Klux Klan members took to the streets in Charlottesville, Virginia — ostensibly to protest the planned removal of a Confederate statue — the expected attendance by protesters has grown substantially.

-“It went from a few hundred to well over a thousand to now roughly three thousand pretty quickly,” said ANSWER Coalition Boston organizer Nino Brown.
+“It went from a few hundred to well over 1,000 to now roughly 3,000 pretty quickly,” said ANSWER Coalition Boston organizer Nino Brown.
 “There are about 10,000 interested in our event, according to Facebook.”

 A BLM-organized demonstration called “Fight Supremacy” experienced the same growth, raising more than $20,000 by Thursday night and suddenly expecting more than 10,000 attendees.